Supersymmetric Kundt four manifolds and their spinorial evolution flows: Real Killing spinorial flows on three-dimensional Cauchy hypersurfaces

-To summarize, equations \eqref{eq:globhyperspinorI}, \eqref{eq:globhyperspinorII} and \eqref{eq:restrictionul} contain the necessary and sufficient conditions for a globally hyperbolic Lorentzian four manifold $M$ to admit a real Killing spinor.
-We will consider as variables of these equations tuples of the form:
+Equations \eqref{eq:globhyperspinorI}, \eqref{eq:globhyperspinorII} and \eqref{eq:restrictionul} represent the necessary and sufficient conditions for a globally hyperbolic Lorentzian four manifold $M$ to admit a real Killing spinor.
+The variables of these equations are tuples of the form:

-These tuples contain both the information about the real Killing spinor and the underlying globally hyperbolic Lorentzian metric.